Daytryp Health

 Ketamine for Addiction Protocol

 Protocols for addiction ketamine therapy can vary based on what is being treated and the needs of the patient.
-Typically, ketamine treatment for addiction will require multiple sessions (between 6-8).
+Typically, ketamine treatment for addiction will require multiple sessions (between 3-6).
 Your ketamine treatments will be facilitated in one of our thoughtfully designed session rooms.
 They are certain to evoke a sense of healing and tranquility from the moment you step through the door.
 Our expertly trained staff will answer any questions you may have prior to treatment and will be there to support along the way.

 YOUR JOURNEY TO WELLNESS BEGINS WITH DAYTRYP HEALTH

 Many of the patients we treat arrive mentally, emotionally, and physically drained from their battle with addiction, yet they remain hopeful and unwilling to give up.
-We are excited and so very grateful to be able to offer ketamine therapy to treat addiction.
+We are excited and so very grateful to be able to offer ketamine therapy for addiction.
 It will not just provide alleviation of symptoms for so many, but facilitates healing on a deep level, often addressing the root cause of addiction.
 Contact us today to get started!

 Ketamine Therapy for Addiction FAQs